 A focus for the Working Group is mobilizing youth to advocate for increased funding and commitment to combat AMR.
 The members launched a global consultation among young people, which resulted in a Youth Manifesto for the UN General Assembly High-level Meeting on AMR in 2024, which was a powerful call to action by global leaders.

 The AMR toolkit for youth engagement was launched online on 4 December 2024.
 The toolkit provides a set of 11 comprehensive resources, a resource pack and inspiring case studies of successful youth engagement in AMR initiatives.
-The materials are designed to equip young leaders with the knowledge and strategies to develop impactful campaigns for awareness-raising, advocacy and behaviour change.
+The toolkit equips young leaders with the knowledge and strategies to develop impactful awareness campaigns, drive advocacy and promote behaviour change.